-Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and consequently 'overcools' itself.
+Either way, the outcome is that the air conditioner's evaporator coil does not properly disperse the heat, and consequently 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C just turned into an old-school icebox.
+In short, the A/C has morphed into an old-school icebox.

 What Should You Do When Your A/C Freezes?